rjdkmr/gmx_clusterByFeatures/docs/examples/distmat_pca.rst

 ======================================================

 In this example, conformational clustering of a flexible protein will be performed using the distance-matrix PCA (dmPCA).
-This protein is extremely fleixble and, superposition of conformations are not accurate that is required during the conventional PCA.
+This protein is extremely flexible and, superposition of conformations are not accurate that is required during the conventional PCA.
 Therefore, to avoid the superposition step, distance-matrix can be used in place of atom-coordinates for PCA.